Best Pushchairs for Small Cars 2026 — Honest Boot Space Guide

 I’ve struggled with pushchairs and car boots many, many times.
 And here’s something that surprises people: a large, heavy pushchair in a large car boot can be just as difficult to manage as a compact pushchair in a small boot.

-Small folded dimensions.
-The obvious one — but measure carefully against your specific boot, not just the headline volume figure.
+• Small folded dimensions — measure against your specific boot, not just headline volume

 Pushchairs worth considering for small cars